xitu/tensorflow-docs/install/install_sources.md

 Please input the desired Python library path to use.
 Default is [/usr/lib/python2.7/dist-packages]

-Using python library path: /usr/local/lib/python2.7/dist-packages Do you wish to build TensorFlow with MKL support? [y/N] No MKL support will be enabled for TensorFlow
-Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]:
+Using python library path: /usr/local/lib/python2.7/dist-packages Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]:
 Do you wish to use jemalloc as the malloc implementation?
 [Y/n] jemalloc enabled